dougcunha/WinServicesTool/README.md

 - Start, Stop and Restart services from the UI.
 - Filter and search services by name, display name or status.
 - Sort services by name, status or startup type.
+- Edit service properties (startup type) where supported.
+- Simple, responsive UI with logging support (NLog) for troubleshooting.

+## Roadmap

-- Edit service properties (display name, startup type) where supported.
+- Edit service properties (display name) where supported.
 - Remove/uninstall entries (where permitted by Windows and the current user privileges).
 - Save a custom list of services (favorites) to quickly access important services in a dedicated tab.
 - Export/Import saved lists for sharing or backups.
-- Simple, responsive UI with logging support (NLog) for troubleshooting.

 ## Screenshots